galaxyproject/training-material/topics/genome-annotation/tutorials/hpc-for-lsgc/tutorial.md

 # Fine-grained sequence comparison

-Imagine you are working on an evolutionary study regarding the species `mycoplasma hyopneumoniae`.
+Imagine you are working on an evolutionary study regarding the species *Mycoplasma hyopneumoniae*.
 In particular, you are interested in the strains `232` and `7422` and wish to compare their DNA sequence to know more about the evolutionary changes that took place between both.
 The workflow you will follow starts with (1) acquiring the data, (2)  getting it ready for Galaxy, (3) running the comparison and (4) inspecting and working with the resulting alignments.
 Let's go!

 ## Preparing the data